PersoBench: Benchmarking Personalized Response Generation in Large Language Models: Discussion

 To further analyse the LLM performance on longer text, we focused on the FoCus dataset.
 Our previous results show that its long-context nature makes LLM performance differences more apparent.

 Fig. \ref{fig:radar_plots} provides an overall view of LLM groups across different prompting configurations.
-BertScore-F1, Dist-2, UE Score, P-Dist, and C Score are considered for overall fluency, diversity, coherence, persona coverage and persona consistency analysis.
+For visualization purposes, metrics with negative values were linearly transformed by adding a minimal constant offset to ensure positive values while preserving relative model comparisons.
+BertScore-F1, Dist-2, UE-Score, P-Dist, UniEval (Groundedness), and C Score are considered for overall fluency, diversity, coherence, persona coverage, persona consistency, and Groundedness analysis.
+BertScore-F1, Dist-2, UE-Score, P-Dist, UniEval (Groundedness), and C Score are considered for overall fluency, diversity, coherence, persona coverage, persona consistency, and Groundedness analysis.
 Response personalization remains challenging, even for fine-tuned closed-source LLMs, as evidenced by the results in both persona consistency and persona coverage.
-Additionally, the coherence evaluation, which accounts for both persona and golden response alignment, further highlights this difficulty.
-While open-source LLMs generally cannot compete with closed-source models in terms of fluency and diversity, their performance in personalization and coherence is considerably enhanced with the use of COT.
+Groundedness, which evaluates the alignment of a response with the given conversational context, and Coherence, which ensures consistency with both the persona and the target response, further emphasize this challenge.
+While open-source LLMs generally cannot compete with closed-source models in terms of fluency and diversity, their performance in personalization, groundedness and coherence is considerably enhanced with the use of CoT.
 In fact, an open-source model like Llama3.1 can even surpass fine-tuned closed-source LLMs in these areas.
 Meanwhile, the performance of closed-source LLMs do not show any tangible improvement.

-Fig.\ref{fig:res-time-fail-ratio} illustrates LLMs' comparative performance from response time and failure ratio, two aspects that can provide information for practical insights for selecting LLMs for industrial use.
-The failure ratio can indicate the model's instructability, which refers to how well the model follows instructions, particularly considering the maximum token limit provided during response generation.
-While COT increases response time, it directly enhances the instructability of both open-source and closed-source LLMs, with a significant difference in their ability to handle varying token length limits.
+Fig.~\ref{fig:res-time-fail-ratio} illustrates LLMs' comparative performance across response time, failure ratio, and engagingness, factors offering practical insights for selecting LLMs in industrial applications.
+The failure ratio is defined as the percentage of outputs (out of 1000) that failed JSON parsing, indicating how reliably a model follows structured output instructions.
+While CoT increases response time (measured as model generation time excluding any pre-/post-processing), it enhances instructability across both open- and closed-source LLMs.
+Although we observed a difference in how models handle token length limits, we did not conduct further quantitative analysis of this factor, and have included it as a limitation.
+Regarding engagingness, while an overall gap exists between model groups, CoT reasoning notably improves the perceived engagingness of open-source LLM outputs.